mouse-reeve/kyranides/03_book_1.md

 of Blood from the Matrix or Arse, the Flux will stop in three days. _For such as spit
-Blood_; But if a man pluck a Bud that looks downward, as before was said, _i. e._ standing, and shall tie it up, he will stop spitting of
+Blood_; But if a man pluck a Bud that looks downward, as before was said, _i.e._ standing, and shall tie it up, he will stop spitting of
 Blood in three dayes.
 These are the things they call Anacardia; those indeed that look